getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 ## ProGuard Mapping Upload

-`sentry-cli` can be used to upload ProGuard files to Sentry however in most situations you would use the [gradle plugin](https://github.com/getsentry/sentry-java) to do that.
-There are some situations however where you would upload ProGuard files manually (for instance when you only release some of the builds you are creating).
+`sentry-cli` can be used to upload ProGuard files to Sentry; however, in most situations, you would use the [Gradle plugin](https://github.com/getsentry/sentry-java) to do that.
+There are some situations, however, where you would upload ProGuard files manually (for instance when you only release some of the builds you are creating).

 {% capture __alert_content -%}
-Because ProGuard files work on projects you will need to specify the organization and project you are working with.
+You need to specify the organization and project you are working with because ProGuard files work on projects.
 For more information about this refer to [Working with Projects]({%- link _documentation/cli/configuration.md -%}#sentry-cli-working-with-projects).
 {%- endcapture -%}
 {%- include components/alert.html